HMP Compositions & Arrangements/Transcriptions

 Instruments: hammered dulcimer (and optional extended range psaltery, or multiple psalteries, or similar instrument for bowing, and multiple triangles), harpsichord (mvts.
 I and III), prepared vibraphone, vibraphone, glockenspiel, xylophone, two marimbas, and crotales.

-Pentagonal Arabesque (2013) – Advanced marimba solo, modern fugue incorporating many intertwined polyrhythms (duple / quintuple).
+Pentagonal Arabesque (2013) – Advanced marimba solo, incorporating intertwined polyrhythms (duple / quintuple).

 Polka; Op.
 22b from the Ballet "L'Age d'or" (1935), D. Shostakovich